Horse64/core.horse64.org/docs/Features.md

 - 🚫 Extreme raw speed, since it uses a bytecode VM.

 - 🚫 Complex offline code type checking, since it's dynamically typed.
-  *(The compiler will however catch more basics beyond many other scripting languages.)*
+  *(The compiler still catches more errors than many scripting languages.)*

 - 🚫 Maximum fast compiler, since that's not a project focus.

-- 🚫 Heavily functional programming, since Horse64 is more focused on clean in-order imperative code and object-oriented code.
+- 🚫 Heavily functional programming, it aims more at OOP and imperative.

 Technical specifications